2 dead in New Mexico wildfire that forced evacuations and damaged homes - KESQ

 2 dead in New Mexico wildfire that forced evacuations and damaged homes

-Two people have died in a wildfire raging in New Mexico that has scorched more than 5,000 acres in the Sierra Blanco mountain range, police said.
+Two people have died in the McBride Fire raging in New Mexico that has scorched more than 5,000 acres in the Sierra Blanco mountain range, police said.

 They were found Wednesday in a burned home in Ruidoso, New Mexico, state police said in a news release.
 Soon after, local police were called about a missing couple.